yugr/rust-slides/features/cons/stdlib/README.md

 Also many APIs force you to perform the necessary checks e.g. forced "NULL checks" (via `Option::unwrap` or `Option::expect`) for APIs that return `Option`.

+Also a lot of `assert!`'s and `panic!`'s for alignment and NULL pointer checks (NULL checks can't be easily disabled because APIs are implemented via `Option::expect`).

 # IO